Its-Networking/KeyAuth-UserVariable/README.md

 # KeyAuth-UserVariable
 Simple user variable application.
 If the variable exists it will display it, it if does not exist then it will create a new user variable then display it.
 Very easy to follow along.

+# Note/Disclaimer
+This method uses the KeyAuth webhook function, if you would like to do it without KeyAuth webhook function then you may do KeyAuthApp.getvar("var");/KeyAuthApp.setvar("var", "data"); - this example breaks down how to use the KeyAuth webhook as well as how to deserialize json data if that's something you're interesting it.

 ## Seller Subscription Required for this method